Collections

 - Select Certified Mail — This adds tracking and signature confirmation.

-- Checkout — We print and mail via USPS First Class with Certified Mail.
+- Checkout — We print and mail through the appropriate mailing provider, with Certified Mail available for qualifying U.S. First Class mail.

 Legal disclaimer